-The map to the right shows counties in which aerial sprays of spongy moth are planned for 2022 by state agencies.
+The adjacent map shows counties in which aerial sprays of spongy moth are planned for 2024 by state agencies.
 Treatments by the Department of Agriculture, Trade, and Consumer Protection (DATCP) to slow the spread of spongy moth will take place in counties tinted red.
-Sprays to prevent tree defoliation on Department of Natural Resources (DNR) managed state lands will be done at sites in the blue tinted counties.
+Sprays to prevent tree defoliation on state lands managed by the Department of Natural Resources (DNR) will be done at sites in the blue-tinted counties.

-Visit DATCP's interactive spray map to see where treatments are planned within each red tinted county and which products will be used.
+Visit DATCP's interactive spray map to see where treatments are planned within each red-tinted county and which products will be used.
 DATCP conducts aerial sprays to slow the spread of spongy moth in western Wisconsin.
-Traps are installed prior to the appearance of adult moths to determine where small, isolated populations may be present.
+Traps are installed prior to the appearance of adult moths to determine locations of small, isolated populations.
 These populations are then targeted using aerial sprays every spring and summer.
 To learn more about the program and find treatment updates, visit the DATCP webpage.

-The DNR will conduct aerial sprays at Devil’s Lake State Park and Kettle Moraine State Forest Southern Unit in the counties tinted blue.
-View detailed maps of the spray block [PDF].
+The DNR will conduct aerial sprays at Big Foot Beach State Park, Devil's Lake State Park, Governor Earl Peshtigo River State Forest, Kettle Moraine State Forest, MacKenzie Center State Park and Mirror Lake State Park, in the counties tinted blue.
+Detailed maps of the suppression spray blocks are available on the DNR site.
 These treatments are done to suppress outbreaks of spongy moth and prevent defoliation, stress and potential death of trees in campgrounds, picnic areas and other areas used by visitors.